 “[the claim that the absence of pain is good] says that this absence is good when judged in terms of the interests of the person who would otherwise have existed.
 We may not know who that person would have been, but we can still say that whoever that person would have been, the avoidance of his or her pains is good when judged in terms of his or her interests.
 If there is any (obviously loose) sense in which the absent pain is good for the person who could have existed but does not, this is it” (Benatar, 31).

 Benatar alleges that the interests and persons that “would have been” should serve as a proxies for non-existent persons and non-existent interests.
 If this argument is conceivable, then we might take Benatar as actually talking about true non-existence.
-However, even if this argument is conceivable, we are entirely without reason to accept its reliance on yet another suspect metaphysical relationship: the relationship between counterfactual existence and non-existence.
+However, even if this argument is conceivable, we are entirely without reason to accept its reliance on yet another suspect claim: there exists a qualitatively commensurable relationship between counterfactual existence and non-existence.

 So we see clearly that Benatar is not actually making the comparison he needs to be making (despite his assurance in footnote 22 that he is).
 And if he was making the proper comparison, then his conclusions would not follow.
 This second point becomes transparent when we translate one of his alleged comparisons into a comparison between existence and true non-existence: